lendway/lendway.github.io/Research.md

 "The Political Ramifications of Sermon Rhetoric among White U.S. Protestants and White Catholics."
 R&R at _**Political Behavior**_.

+"Most Americans Understand Liberal and Conservative: A Note on Self-Reported Political Ideology" (with Trent Ollerenshaw).
+R&R at _**Research and Politics**_.

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)

 "Unequal Punishment?
 Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath) [Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

-"Most Americans Understand Liberal and Conservative: A Note on Self-Reported Political Ideology" (with Trent Ollerenshaw)

 **Book Under Review**